Covid-19 Health & Safety Guidelines for 2021-2022 Academic Year

 Because of the extra cleaning, sanitizing and disinfecting that the staff need to do this school year, the Little French School will close at exactly 2:30pm to allow enough time to perform the daily sanitation protocols.
 We ask that parents pick up students not later than 2:30pm.

 Each child will have their own set of materials, mat, book bin, and manipulatives to prevent spread in the classroom.

 Seating / Meals / Napping / Airing

 Children will have assigned seating.
 Shared tables will be equipped with clear dividers.
 For students 4 and under, children will be able sit at their assigned table and remove their mask for brief periods of time.
 We will then encourage them to wear a face shield.
-Students aged 5 and older may temporarily replace their mask with a face shield to take a break from wearing a mask.
+Students who are five years old may temporarily replace their mask with a face shield to take a break from wearing a mask.

 At snack and lunch time, children will again be seated at their assigned table (and seat) with clear dividers.

 Children will nap without wearing a mask, so they will be spaced out with a head to toe positioning throughout the classroom.

 We will be regularly airing out (doors open if weather permits) our classrooms throughout the day and each class will be equipped with a portable air purifier device.